EndPointCorp/end-point-blog/2020/12/21/cesium-kml-czml-editor.html.md

 <video controls>
   <source src="/blog/2020/12/21/cesium-kml-czml-editor/video-2.webm" type="video/webm">
-  Sorry, your browser doesn't support embedded videos.
+  Sorry, your browser doesn’t support embedded videos.
 </video>

 As you can see, now we have the pin-point of the marker stuck to the desired location.